03 Shoot and Catch#

 Presentation#

-2. A pulley is clamped to the end of the track.
-Then a string is attached to the cart and passed over the pulley.
-Around \(50 \mathrm{~g}\) hangs on the string.
-Start the cart as far back as possible, load the ball ask the students what will happen and after their answers, let the cart go.
+2. A pulley is clamped to the end of the track, and a string is attached to the cart and passed over the pulley.
+A mass of about \(50~\mathrm{g}\) hangs from the other end of the string.
+Start with the cart as far back as possible, load the ball, ask the students what they think will happen, and then release the cart after collecting their answers.
 The ball will fall behind the cart.

 3. Remove the wire with mass from the cart.
-Incline the track using table clamp and rod (see Diagram).
+Incline the track using the table clamp and rod (see Diagram).
 Hold the cart at the top of the incline and load the ball.
-Ask the students: “Will the ball be caught after launching, yes or no”.
-Release the cart.
-Also now, after launching the ball, it will land in the cart.
+Ask the students: “Will the ball be caught after launching, yes or no?”
+Then release the cart.
+Once again, after launching, the ball will land in the cart.

 4. Start the cart at the bottom of the incline.
-(If necessary reposition the trip bracket.)
-Again ask the same question to the students.
+(If necessary, reposition the trip bracket.)
+Again, ask the students the same question.
 Give the cart a push uphill so that it travels past the trip bracket.
-The ball is launched and ……. caught again!
-It doesn’t matter how fast the cart travels or where on the track the bracket launches the ball, all the time the launched ball is caught again.
+The ball is launched and… caught again!
+It doesn’t matter how fast the cart is moving or where on the track the bracket launches the ball — the launched ball is always caught again.

 Explanation#